 LinkedIn is one of the social media platforms that could easily connect you to potential clients.
-This social media site isn’t the same with Facebook, Twitter, and Instagram.
+This social media site isn’t the same as Facebook, Twitter, and Instagram.
 What makes LinkedIn different is that this platform is pure for business.
 Even if you aren’t looking for an online job, this is a good place to look for jobs.
 But as mentioned earlier, there are clients who look for their future employees here.
 Thus, it is a big help to create your LinkedIn account and update it from time to time so that potential clients will find you.

 Know the types of jobs you can use to start

 There are different types of jobs available online.
 Having a little knowledge about it is really essential most especially if you are a beginner.
-There are a lot of sites you can use as reference should you have no idea what to find or use for your title to begin with.
+There are a lot of sites you can use as a reference should you have no idea what to find or use for your title to begin with.

 Familiarize the tools mostly used for online jobs

 Just like working in an office, there are tools needed.
 If in the actual world, we get to use paper, pens, and even the computer itself, the virtual world needs to have its tools too.
-Getting familiarize with it is really helpful.
+Getting familiar with it is really helpful.
 Examples of these tools are online and offline applications such as Microsoft Office – Word, Excel, Powerpoint, and more and notepad.

 You have the basic tools needed